 Leheriya

 Apart from diagonal stripes, artisans also create V or W patterns using the same technique.
 Another traditional pattern is called “Mothra” which is a checkered pattern where the dyed and opened fabric is rolled, tied and dyed again from the opposite side, making the stripes intersect.
+The picture below shows the beautiful Mothra design done on Kota fabric,

+The tied fabric is then soaked in water for half an hour.
+Next, it is spun in a drier to remove excess water.
+The fabric needs to be quite damp for it to uniformly absorb the dye.
 Dye is prepared by using around 6grams of dye powder per meter of fabric.
 According to the tones, the quantity is further adjusted.
 A more diluted solution is needed for light pastel colours while a thicker solution is required for deeper, darker ones.
 Dye solution needs to be hot for colour fastening (pakka rang).
 If cold solution is used, then the fabric is not colourfast (kachha rang).

 The prepared dye is boiled and passed through a sieve into a large copper vessel containing water and liquid soap.
 The tied white fabric is then soaked in this solution and mixed rigorously for some time.
 The whole mixture of fabric and dye solution is transferred to another vessel and boiled again.
 It takes half an hour for the dye to penetrate to all layers of the fabric.